shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/overview.md

 }
 ```

-`Close` enable the possibility to gracefully close the pipe and its resources.
+`Close` enable the possibility to gracefully close the handler and its resources.

 ### Panic
 ```golang